NorthGRC Blog | GRC, compliance and cybersecurity

 How to make compliance interesting.
 A guide to awareness campaigns

 Once you have read my article, you will have a good idea of how to approach your compliance awareness campaign.
-You will get concrete advice on choosing topics, forming alliances, and how to measure how well your campaign worked.
+You will get concrete advice on choosing topics, forming alliances, and measuring the effectiveness of your campaign.

 Compliance is hardly known for being the world's most interesting topic.
 In the eyes of many, it is time-consuming, limiting, and boring.